 • Consumer spending, retail earnings and sales are contracting.

 WE ARE HERE: Deteriorating household wealth, falling consumer confidence, stagnant incomes, and low work-force participation.
 Instead of spending and consuming, anxious savers are sitting on their money; fearful businessmen and worried individuals are trying to pay down debt.

 AMERICA’S PONZI ECONOMY IS MALFUNCTIONING

-As the Federal Reserve explores “broader asset purchases” [direct interventions in the market] and negative interest rates [Mrs. Yellen, Feb.
-2016], smart investors are trying to escape from the banking system [and third-party risk].
+As the Federal Reserve explores “broader asset purchases” (direct interventions in the market) and negative interest rates (Mrs. Yellen, Feb.
+2016), savvy investors are trying to escape from the banking system and third-party risk.

 Protect your wealth by taking delivery of actual silver and gold.
-After 9 years of monetary ‘stimulus,’ new dollars by the wheelbarrow are chasing a limited supply of PHYSICAL coins.
+After ten years of so-called ‘stimulus,’ new dollars by the wheelbarrow are chasing a limited supply of PHYSICAL coins.

 Submitted by Denise Rhyne